 Tip: Remember, the ultimate goal is consistency not perfection.

-Once you settle into the daily and weekly routines, you’ll notice your days have a nice rhythm and flow which makes it easier to relax and enjoy what matters most.
+Once you settle into the daily and weekly household routines, you’ll notice your days have a nice rhythm and flow which makes it easier to relax and enjoy what matters most.

-It’s important to know your why.
+Before you start implementing your own household routines, it’s important to know your why.

 For more essential household routines read: